ManyAsset/manyasset.github.io/tutorials/weaponporting/tools-programs.md

 - You can now delete the original packed Specular/Occlusion/Gloss and use the split specular, occlusion and gloss!

+- *Please note the occlusion from this packed texture is a cavity map (another type of AO), so use the exported _o for normal occlusion.*

 ##

 ### CoD WW2 Split Colour/Specular